rightjs/rightjs-docs/docs/en/tutorials/rightjs-extending.md

 ## Methods Overloading, :overloading

-And the last topic for this article.
-It doesn't have anything to do with RightJS itself, but it is a frequently asked question, so I'll just show how you do that.

 Sometimes you need to not just insert a new method, but overload an existing one.
 And not just overload, but you also might want to call the original method on some conditions.
-You can do the trick the following way

-    var old_append = Element.prototype.append;
+You can do that by injecting your method with a module and making the usual `$super` call when you need it

+    Element.include({
-    Element.prototype.append = function() {
+      append: function() {
         if (my_conditions) {
           // do something special in here
         } else {
-        return old_append.apply(this, arguments);
+          return this.$super.apply(this, arguments);
         }
-    };
+      }
+    });

 As you can see the trick is simple.
-You just store the old method in some variable of yours, and then call it when you need by using the JavaScript's `.apply` method.
+You don't have to use `.apply` call, but as this particular method can take any number of arguments we make the super-call via the `.apply` construction to make sure that all the arguments were passed back correctly.

 That's all.